-Exposure at

-PD default LGD

-Estimated Actual Estimate to Estimated Actual

-Portfolio Type % % Actual Ratio % %

-Corporate (including SME) 3.79% 2.48% N/A N/A N/A

-Sovereign 1.09% 0.00% N/A N/A N/A

-Financial Institution 1.19% 0.29% N/A N/A N/A

-Residential Mortgages 1.01% 0.86% 101% 18.19% 2.57%

-Other Retail 2.13% 2.10% 112% 46.26% 20.07%
+PD Exposure at default LGD Portfolio Type Estimated Actual Estimate to Estimated Actual % % Actual Ratio % % Corporate (including SME) 1 3.85% 2.41% N/A N/A N/A Sovereign 1 1.42% 0.00% N/A N/A N/A Financial Institution 1 1.14% 0.14% N/A N/A N/A Residential Mortgages 2 0.97% 0.86% 101% 16.83% 2.24% Other Retail 2 2.14% 2.12% 112% 46.06% 19.41%

-&lt;sup>1 Macquarie is accredited under the Foundation Internal Ratings Based Approach (FIRB).
+1 Macquarie is accredited under the Foundation Internal Ratings Based Approach (FIRB).
 As the LGD and EAD assumptions under FIRB are set by APRA for these portfolio types, disclosure of actual against estimates does not facilitate meaningful assessment of the performance of internal rating processes for these portfolios.
-The PD average estimates reported for wholesale exposures (Corporate, SME Corporate, Sovereign, Financial Institution) are over the March 2022 to September 2023 period due to new asset classes under APRA's revised bank capital framework.
+The PD average estimates reported for wholesale exposures (Corporate, SME Corporate, Sovereign, Financial Institution) are over the March 2024 to September 2024 period due to new asset classes under APRA's revised bank capital framework.
 Estimated PD for wholesale exposures includes unrated counterparties which are assigned the highest non-defaulted PD grade as per APRA's revised bank capital framework.

-&lt;sup>2 Includes exposures disclosed as Retail SME.
-The PD average estimates reported for retail exposures (Residential Mortgages, Other Retail) are over the January 2008 to September 2023 period.
+2 Includes exposures disclosed as Retail SME.
+The PD average estimates reported for retail exposures (Residential Mortgages, Other Retail) are over the January 2008 to September 2024 period.